Spring Garden Revival

 Municipal Utility Coordination & Underground Infrastructure Protection Requirements (Dig Safe 811)

-Before any excavation, Massachusetts law requires notification to Dig Safe at least 48 hours in advance (preferably 72 hours).
-Utility marking must be verified and documented.
-Hand-digging is required within 18-inch tolerance zones of marked utilities.
-Coordination is necessary with municipal water, sewer, gas, electric, and telecommunications providers.
-Emergency procedures must be in place for accidental utility strikes.
-Inspection and approval are required before backfilling.
-For right-of-way work, coordinate with the Wayland Department of Public Works
+Before any excavation, notification to Dig Safe 811 is required at least 48 hours in advance, though 72 hours is recommended.
+All utility markings must be verified and documented.
+Hand-digging is mandatory within 18-inch tolerance zones of marked utilities.
+Coordination with municipal water, sewer, gas, electric, irrigation, and telecommunications providers is essential to prevent service disruptions.
+Emergency procedures must be in place for utility strikes.
+Inspection and approval processes are coordinated with the Department of Public Works for any right-of-way work.
+Proper documentation and adherence to safety protocols protect both workers and community infrastructure.

 66 River Road, Wayland, MA 01778